 Roseman, then 38 years old, was further honored by the Albertina opening the exhibition of his drawings concurrently with the opening on September 6th of the exhibition of the Museum's Raphael drawings on the occasion of the 500th anniversary of the Renaissance master's birth.
 The exhibition of Roseman drawings at the Albertina, housing a world-renowned collection of master drawings, brought great prestige to the artist and his work.

-From the sixth to the twelfth century, monasteries throughout Europe were the major producers of books, on both religious and secular subjects.
-The work of monastic scribes preserved classical literature by copying ancient texts written on fragile papyrus to more permanent sheets of vellum.
+From the sixth to the twelfth century, monasteries throughout Europe were major producers of books on religious and secular subjects.
+Monastic scribes preserved classical literature by copying ancient texts written on fragile papyrus to more permanent sheets of vellum.
 Scholarship and literary work became an important part of Benedictine monasticism from the Middle Ages through the Renaissance; the seventeenth and eighteenth centuries with the Congregations of Saint Vanne and Saint Maur in particular; and continues to the present day.